A Company That Is Constantly Evolving

 The church and the Patro Saint-Vincent-de-Paul building, located near Côte d’Abraham street, was acquired with the goal of converting it into a hotel project.
 This project was delayed by the construction of the l’Îlot d’Aiguillon project, which became hotel Palace Royal, a project that was started the same year.

-1998 New lots of land were acquired to complete the space necessary for construction.
+1998 New lots were acquired to complete the space necessary for construction.
 In May 1999, the last lot across from the Dufferin autoroute was acquired from the Ministère des Transports.

 2001 The purchase of Hotel Lindbergh located on Laurier Boulevard, a hotel that offers comfort, unparalleled tranquility and a decor that celebrates the great exploits of aviator Charles Lindbergh.

 2003 A reservation centre was created following the further expansion of JARO Hotels to ensure the standardization and quality of customer service.
 As a way to consolidate the brand image of all the establishments, they were brought together under the name JARO Hotels.

 2008 Hotel Must, the eleventh establishment, was opened near Jean Lesage Québec City Airport.
 This 4-star hotel has 179 rooms, all essential services and an indoor swimming pool on the hotel rooftop that offers panoramic views of Québec City and the surrounding area.

 2010 The Hotel Plaza Québec, Hotel Lindbergh and Hotel Québec Inn were renovated and rooms were added to hotel Must.

 In July 2010, the Centre d’amusement Carie Factory (amusement centre) opened its doors, offering indoor sliding, a 4D ride, a huge ball park, more than 40 arcades, an array of candies and everything to entertain the entire family.

 Great food has always held an important place in the company.
 Over the years, four restaurants were created: Les Palmes (Hotel Québec Inn – Québec City Airport), Le 10Vagues (L.Hôtel Québec), Restaurant Beffroi Steak House (Hotel Palace Royal – Downtown) and Ginger (Hotel Plaza Québec).

 The Company Today